carerix/Cx-WP-Plugin/README.md

 > Make sure you have disabled “developers logging” (see above), because candidate details (needed for debugging) are stored in the logfile too.

-### Why does the plugin not use Custom Post Types instead of regular posts for vacancies?
+### Why does the plugin not use Custom Post Types instead of regular posts for Vacancies?
 **Pro's**
 * Templates: Web builder can use a custom template specifically for job post types.
 * Filters: 3rd Party filters specifically for Custom post types are set